nfreear/nfreear.github.io/_posts/2021-02-23-admins-project-update.md

 After a busy, rewarding and challenging year,
 [Paco][] launched the main trial for [ADMINS][] on the 18th November 2020.
-The trial was closed on the 10th January 2021, with 134 student respondents.
+It was closed on the 10th January 2021, with 134 student respondents completing all parts of the trial.

-The respondents preferred the ADMINS Chat-bot that they trialled for us, over the existing online form, when disclosing their disabilities and needs to us.
+A key takeaway from the research was that respondents preferred the ADMINS Chat-bot they trialled over the existing online form, when disclosing their disabilities and needs to us.
 (_Links to research papers to follow_.)

-[ADMINS Chat-bot "I have a prosthetic leg …" (screenshot)][cb-1]
+![ADMINS Chat-bot "I have a prosthetic leg …" (screenshot)][cb-1]

-[Chetz Colwell][chetz] undertook accessibility testing before our main trial, and I've followed up by contributing [accessibility][bug] [fixes][pr] to the Microsoft _WebChat_ Javascript library.
+[Chetz Colwell][chetz] undertook accessibility testing before our main trial, and I've followed up by contributing [accessibility bug reports][bug] and [fixes][pr] to the Microsoft _WebChat_ Javascript library.

 Below I've summarised some of our technical achievements and some challenges we faced.